rohanverma94/FrontEnd-ComplerDesign-Lab/README.md

 # FrontEnd-ComplerDesign-Lab
-These are my implementation of compiler frontend in c++ from Compiler Design class.
+This is my implementation of compiler frontend in c++ from Compiler Design class.